thejustinellis/app1/README.md

 # Things left to do
 - [] add rspec tests
 - [] split out ruby environments to allow for customization between them
+- [x] add autobuild to dockerhub to build latest tag on merge into 'main' branch

 # Pre-Requisites
 - a functional installation of Ruby (this was built and tested with 2.6)